 - Take your second rolled sheet and cut it into strips for lattice.
 Place the strips across the top of the pie and then add the alternating strips.
 See the text above for more detailed lattice instructions.

 - Crack your egg into a small bowl and beat until smooth.
-Add about 1 Tbsp water.
+Add about 1 tablespoon water.
 Using a pastry brush, stick the edges of your lattice to the bottom crust with a little of the egg wash.
 Once all of the edges are stuck down, trim the lattice to the edge of the pie pan.
 Crimp the crust into your favorite design.
 NOTE: For vegan pie use a little water instead of egg wash to stick the lattice work down.

 - Brush the top of the pie crust all over with the remaining egg wash (OMIT for vegan pie).
 Sprinkle with sanding sugar (optional)